Lexpedite/blawx/docs/_pages/variables.md

 I asked you to think of a specific thing, where if you put that thing everywhere the word "it" appears, the four statement would be true.

-(Note that it is one statement, not four, because the four parts are combined with the word "and".)

 **The way we are using "it" in that list is *exactly* how a Blawx variable works.**

 See?
 Easy!